samueldosramos/dotfiles/README.md

 Checkout the [documentantion](https://github.com/lra/mackup) for more details.

 **Note**: Mackup also syncs some dotfiles, but I'd rather leave them in the repository, in favor of practicality and interoperability.
+**Note**: I do not use Mackup anymore.
+After testing, I came to the conclusion that it causes bug in some things.

 ---